 Many of our clients inadvertently bury access to their benefits.
 We want to share a couple of common ones with you to help you avoid making these mistakes!

 A common barrier to engagement is hiding benefits deep in your site map.
 This means that the benefit is not easily accessed from your homepage or one click away, at most.
-When a user has to click on 5, 6 or even 7 links and buttons to even bump into a benefit – without any hint that it exists – is a major deterrent.
-Your members are more likely to bump into similar content in one click using a Google search and not spend time foraging in your website.
+When a user has to click on 5, 6, or even 7 links and buttons to bump into a benefit – without any hint that it exists – is a major deterrent.
+Your members are more likely to bump into similar content in one click using a Google search and not spend time foraging on your website.
 The bounce rate is real!

 Another common mistake is in the presentation of group discounts to members for a third-party vendor.
 Say, for example, a discount to members on a Costco membership.
 Having a discount for members is great value.
 The question now comes to the user experience of applying that code.
 Do your members now have to figure out where to apply the code?